SParb/SParb-CodeInstitute-Capstone-Project/README.md

 [Website Deployment using Heroku.](https://pettit-003b91eeeaeb.herokuapp.com/)

 Using Heroku, I was able to create a Heroku app (Pettit) which was then connected to my GitHub repository.
-Several config vars were set in the Pettit app settings so that my project could use the database provided by Code Institute (with secret key) and access my Cloudinary account for handling uploaded media.
+Several config vars were set in the Pettit app settings so that the app could use the database provided by Code Institute (with secret key) and access my Cloudinary account for handling uploaded media.

 ## Credits